 An inventory is one of the assets of a business entity covering the sales and the purchases of merchandising business industries.
-Inventory of products is listed on a database as a directory.
+Simple Inventory of products is listed on a database as a directory.
 This is usually set on a database software, such as an inventory management software, which has the feature to define a business entity’s inventory turnover.

 To analyse inventory, a business entity must be able to create a listing of all the products in stock to properly manage inventory and to record accurately the needed percentages of analysis determining the position of inventory in the financial performance of the business entity.